Animal Kingdom's Tree of Life: Everything You Need to Know

 The goal of this tree was to make a large enough tree that could withstand hurricane winds, while at the same time giving it a realistic look.

 The realistic look is something they focused on heavily, as you'll notice that the carvings of each animal aren't true to size, but rather flow into one another.

-Tree of Life Awakenings
+Tree of Life Awakenings Show

-Tree of Life Awakenings is an amazing night time show where a different series of projections are mapped onto a tree to display stories.
+Tree of Life Awakenings is an amazing nighttime show where a different series of projections are mapped onto a tree to display stories.

-It will feel like you're watching a movie from the side of the tree, as different animals appear and move including primates, giraffes and even schools of fish that move in different shapes.
+It will feel like you're watching a movie from the side of the tree, as different animals appear and move including primates, giraffes, and even schools of fish that move in different shapes.

-Inside the Tree of Life
+Trails Around the Tree of Life

 Discovery Island Trails is a trail where visitors will be able to explore the 'wild side' of this massive tree.